Using Tor vs. VPN for Anonymous Browsing

 Should you use a VPN with Tor?

 Using the two tools at the same time is possible, but we do not recommend doing it.
 The exception is if you are an advanced user who knows exactly how to set up both Tor and a VPN so that your anonymity remains secure.

 Does Clario offer a VPN?

 As a matter of fact, we do!
-You can take a look at Clario’s VPN here.
+Take a look at Clario’s VPN.

 The bottom line